camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ## Create the Database Schema

 By default, the database schema is automatically created in an H2 database when the engine starts up for the first time.
-If you do not want to use the H2 database, you first have to create a database schema for the Camunda BPM platform.
-The Camunda BPM distribution ships with a set of SQL create scripts that can be executed by a database administrator.
+If you do not want to use the H2 database, you first have to create a database schema for the Camunda Platform.
+The Camunda Platform distribution ships with a set of SQL create scripts that can be executed by a database administrator.

 The database creation scripts are reside in the `sql/create` folder: